MichaelAHood/readmissions-risk-scorer/README.md

 +--------------+----------------------+----------------------+
 """
 ```
 From here we can see that `NEWBORN` patients have a significantly lower readmission rate -- which is good, but these are probably not the people we want to focus on.
-Therefore, I have chosen to remove the instances of NEWBORN because I intend to focus on adressing readmissions for adults.
-My intution is that newborns may have an unexpected effect of boosting accuracy of my classifier in such a way that does not generalize to the adult population.
+Therefore, I have chosen to remove the instances of `NEWBORN` because I intend to focus on adressing readmissions for adults.
+My intution is that newborns may have an unexpected effect of boosting accuracy of a classifier in such a way that does not generalize to the adult population.

-Another point worth nothing is that `EMERGENCY` readmissions are nearly twice as the other classes.
+Another point worth nothing is that `EMERGENCY` readmissions rates are nearly twice as high as the other classes.
 This is likely to be a useful feature.

 adults = data.filter(data.ADMISSION_TYPE != 'NEWBORN')
 sqlContext.registerDataFrameAsTable(adults, "adults")